aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xls-to-word/_index.md

 ---
 title: Export XLS to WORD in Android
-description: Android API to Convert XLS to WORD without using Microsoft Word
+description: Android API to Convert XLS to WORD without using Microsoft Word or online.
+Test free CSV to DOC online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /android-java/conversion/xls-to-word/
 family: total
 platformtag: android-java